-As of December 31, 2019, we had 14 Dealerships.
-Our network of Dealerships is focused primarily on tier 2 and below cities, where we believe the mix of cost structure, consumer demand and opportunity for growth is most favorable.
-The below graphic illustrates the scale of our network as of December 31, 2019:
+As of December 31, 2020, we had 14 Dealerships.
+Our network of Dealerships is focused primarily on tier 2 and below cities, where we believe the mix of cost structure, consumers' demand and opportunity for growth is most favorable.
+The below graphic illustrates the scale of our network as of December 31, 2020: